UmaMahesh-Devarajula/Microsoft-Purview-Data-Governanace/README.md

 This project shows how to:
 - Deploy Microsoft Purview account programmatically
 - Connect to Microsoft Purview programmatically
-- Export and restore Data Map's Default Domain and collections
+- Export and restore Data Map's collections from Default Domain
 - Register and scan data sources
 - Export and restore Data Source details
 - ingest and classify data assets